Foxandxss/angular-tips/source/_posts/2015-09-20-migrating-directives-to-angular-2.markdown

 Check the end result of the [ng1 version](http://plnkr.co/edit/tYPUDDJwFMsjWjyDznwt).

-Check the end result of the [ng2 version](http://plnkr.co/edit/PvKuiBon0PpM6sNSehc6).
+Check the end result of the [ng2 version](http://plnkr.co/edit/Fs4oR956gd6gQmHdFhHS).

-I also wrote an ng2 version with [ES5](http://plnkr.co/edit/nxy7dzUgUK7lktUyhErh?p=preview).
+I also wrote an ng2 version with [ES5](http://plnkr.co/edit/nxy7dzUgUK7lktUyhErh?p=preview) (using angular 2 alpha).
 You can see what a nice job the team did to make the syntax as close as possible to what we can achieve with ES6 or TypeScript.

-I have also a much more complete version of the ng2 one, but the article was getting too long to cover them all.
-Still, be sure to check [it](http://plnkr.co/edit/XuH7mXBycODO7KYgNSbH) time to time while I update it with new features.